vijay03/cs360v-f21/Lab0.md

 6. If you continue to step through the execution, you will hit this instruction:

 ```
-movq %0, %%rsp
+movq 0, %rsp
 ```

 What is this instruction doing?
-Why might this throw an error?
+Why might this throw an error the next time ``rsp`` is used?
+GDB will warn about this, but you won't get an actual error when the program is run, because `rsp` is overwritten by the `POPA` instruction (overwrites all registers with values from the stack).

+Try removing the `POPA` instruction after this in `kern/env.c` and see what happens.

 That's it for the pre-lab!
 The next section will be on the coding section.